sonali-singh97/talk-amigo/README.md

 <img src="/server/client/public/images/signup-page.png">
 </p>

-- Timeline : All users posts
+- Timeline : Timeline is the landing page of the application.
+It shows all the posts of followers and followee.
 <p>
 <img src="/server/client/public/images/homepage.png" />
 </p>